skaluzka/makbet/docs/README.rst

 - ``docs/`` - The main documentation directory.
 Its absolute path can be defined as ``$MAKBET_PATH/docs`` (or ``$MAKBET_PATH/docs/``) assuming the ``$MAKBET_PATH`` variable is pointing to **makbet's** main directory.
-- ``docs/examples/`` - Separate directory dedicated for storing all
+- ``docs/examples/`` - Separate directory dedicated to storing all
   documentation about **makbet's** examples placed inside top-level ``examples/`` directory.
+- ``docs/templates/`` - Separate directory dedicated to storing various makbet's templates (like scenario template for example) which can be freely used while creating custom content.
 - ``README.rst`` - The file you are reading now.